-Jayne’s Chi-Motion methodology brings sports-people and performing artists the experience of spontaneous excellence, resulting in effortless motion, such as the perfect golf shot or the unreturnable backhand pass in tennis.
+Jayne’s Chi-Performance methodology brings sports-people and performing artists the experience of spontaneous excellence, resulting in effortless motion, such as the perfect golf shot or the unreturnable backhand pass in tennis.

 It is achieved through ancient movement principles and deep practice techniques such as attention training, breathing exercises, applied mindfulness, postural training, awareness, slow motion drills, visualization and more, to help strengthen the mind~body connection, especially when the pressure is on.

 The latest research in both neuroscience and sport-science confirms the benefits of Jayne’s unique approach for achieving ‘the zone’ or flow-state of relaxed concentration, necessary for superior performance in competitions and tournaments.

 Jayne was a feature writer for Golf International magazine from 2008 -2014.
 The editors have now created a new magazine entitled Atlantic Golf, for which Jayne contributes an article each issue.
 Read Jayne’s piece ‘Attention!
 Focus Only on the Positives‘ in the digital version of the launch issue (pp 20-21).

 To watch Jayne’s free video series ‘The Missing Link in Golf’s Mental Game’ please scroll down the page to view Parts 1,2 & 3.